TheSapphRyz/ZIPcord-cl/README.md

 Some data about user located in C:/Program Files/ZIPcord<br/>

 ## Road map:
-✅Optomization of client for low latency and perfomance<br/>
+✅Optimization for client for low latency and perfomance<br/>
 Server on pc of any user with out ddns and white IPv4<br/>
 ✅Data about user on his PC<br/>
 Support of Russion lang<br/>